irfanmanzoor12/Hackathon_III/PROJECT_STATUS.md

 ---

 ## Agent Instructions
-Read PROJECT_STATUS.md and the repository structure.
+1. Read PROJECT_STATUS.md
-Based on this information, list the next concrete tasks.
+2. Inspect repository structure
+3. If a CAPS playbook exists, execute it
+4. If a CAPS playbook does not exist, create it
+5. Update PROJECT_STATUS.md after each completed milestone
-Do NOT rely on previous conversation context.
+6. Do NOT rely on prior conversation context
-Do NOT assume missing files exist.